 The frog is nicknamed ‘little Parra’.
 If you are wondering why, some of the recent studies explain that the skull it’s sitting on symbolizes Seville’s Prince Juan, a teenager who died in 1497 before the facade was built.
 And the frog represents Doctor Parra, the doctor who frantically tried to save the little prince’s life.
 This explains the frog’s nickname.

 Salamanca is home to several similar stone carvings and would be a great place to end your Spain road trip and to head out to your next destination.

-Hope this post comes handy while planning your Spain road trip effectively, you off course get to choose your pace and stop wherever you like.
+I hope this post comes handy while planning your Spain road trip effectively, you of course get to choose your pace and stop wherever you like.
 Spain is a beautiful country with very nice welcoming people, but keep in mind, most of the people don’t speak English.
 Well that’s the part of the adventure, isn’t it?

 If you like this post, share it with your friends and family.
 Don’t forget to share your experiences on your Spain road trip down in the comments section.
 I am taking my blog to the next level with BlogChatter’s #MyFriendAlexa.